Shashank123-hub/Shashank123-hub/README.md

-- 👋 Hi, I’m Shashank Thakur.
+- 👋 Hello, I’m Shashank
 - 👀 I’m keenly interested in Machine Learning, Artificial Intelligence(AI) and Internet of Things(IOT).
 - 💞️ Feel free to collaborate & connect on project ideas.
 - 📫 You can reach me on my LinkedIN - www.linkedin.com/in/shashankthakur-3310